chibiboba/JS-120/JS 129/Specifics Study Guide.md

   // Can use this method if we don't know the name of an object's constructor.
   ```

+#### Difference between class and pseudo-classical inheritance

+- subclass inherits <u>all the methods and properties</u> from parent class.
+- pseudo-classical inheritance lets us inherit only the properties that have been defined on the parent constructor function’s `prototype` object.

 ------

 ### Single vs multiple inheritance (4)